How to Ensure that You Get a Fair Personal Injury Settlement?

 If you wish to receive full compensation for your personal injury you will need to present evidence from medical and career authorities detailing your condition and stating how long you will need to recover.

-Medical bills, written notes from your doctor and employer all serve as evidence for your case.
+Medical bills and written notes from your doctor and employer all serve as evidence for your case.
 This kind of evidence allows you to build a strong case and gives you grounds for dismissing inadequate settlement offers.

 You should preserve all evidence relating to your case and present it when thinking about how big of a settlement you should receive.